ShadanAnwar/Neural-Network-Implementation-from-scratch/README.md

 ## Contact

-For any inquiries or issues, feel free to reach out via LinkedIn or open an issue in the repository.
+For any inquiries or issues, please contact me via LinkedIn or by email at shadan.anwar2005@gmail.com.
+Alternatively, you can open an issue in the repository.